 A: Anyone interested in having a message on the message board during a Ducks game should e-mail their request at least 48 hours in advance to email@example.com.
-Please include all of the necessary information (name, age or event celebrating, date of game attending).
+Please include all of the necessary information (full name, age or event celebrating and date of game attending).
 Due to the overwhelming amount of requests, the Ducks cannot guarantee your message will be placed on the board, but every effort will be made to accommodate your request.
 Announcements are free!

 Q: How do I get to sing the anthem at a Ducks game?

 A: Anyone interested in singing the anthem should send a tape or CD singing the National Anthem a cappella to: Anthem Audition, Long Island Ducks, 3 Court House Drive, Central Islip, N.Y.
 11722.
 You will be contacted if you are chosen to sing.

 Q: How do I participate in an on-field promotion?